 [128A.
 Deleted by No. 79 of 1987 s.
 53.]

-129. Assistance to electors
+129. Elector with disability etc., assistance for to vote

 (1) If an elector cannot vote without assistance because the elector is sight impaired, physically incapacitated or illiterate, the elector may nominate a person (other than a candidate at the election or a scrutineer for a candidate) to assist the elector, and the nominated person must mark the elector’s ballot paper according to the directions of the elector and fold and deposit the ballot paper in the ballot box.